Summer Camps 2023 Catalog

 Keith Murphy

 It doesn’t get much cooler than this!
 If you’ve ever wanted to DJ an event and create that magic atmosphere that gets everyone having a great time, this is the perfect place to start.
-Conquer beat matching, song dropping, and mixing on high-tech virtual turntables by getting hands-on experience and performing with your friends right here at camp.
+Conquer beat matching, song dropping, and mixing on high-tech virtual turntables by getting hands-on experience and performing with your friends right here in this camp.
 Receive professional DJ instruction, develop your own DJ persona, use world-class equipment and software, DJ and record your own set, and learn DJ tips and practical techniques.
-Music enhances a child’s development and cognitive skills, and campers will have a blast entertaining the whole camp.
+Music enhances a child’s development and cognitive skills, and campers will have a blast entertaining the group.
 On the final day, campers will show off their new-found skills in a DJ performance for campers only.
 Laptop computer and flash drive recommended but not required.

 Please email Keith Murphy if you have any questions about this camp.